 Suunto 3 Fitness

 The Suunto 3 is a reliable and contemporary tracker.
 It looks as sleek as it functions.
 Once you put in your basic data like height, weight, and age, you will have a simple weekly training plan.
 This is a mix of workouts and rest days.
 If you put this watch into its Personal Training mode, you can get an overview of your workouts and when your rest days are.

 Based on your VO2 Max data and resting heart rate, this tracker will make revisions to your plan to keep your fitness level improving as time goes on.
-This could be more intensity or putting you on a rest day over the weekend when you can get some more sleep to recover.
-You’re able to look over your workouts afterward and scroll through the basics as distance traveled and recovery time needed.
+This could be more intense or putting you on a rest day over the weekend when you can get some more sleep to recover.
+You’re able to look over your workouts afterwards and scroll through the basics as distance travelled and recovery time is needed.

 The Suunto 3 is waterproof to 30m, so there’s no need to remove it before showering or swimming.

 - A lot of data available on your wrist without needing the app

 - Sadly, no built-in GPS

 The Suunto 7 is a fantastic all-rounder if you’re looking for a mid-range GPS sports watch or for frequent workouts.

 Pool and open water swimming profiles are available, including speed and distance data for each.
 Underwater, the heart rate sensor offers precise readings, and the watch keeps track of your swimming stroke duration, type, and count.
 Recovery tools assist you in properly planning your training to get the most out of each exercise, and a diary is available for monitoring.

 Our exercise data synced fast in our testing, and the app made it simple to go through them afterwards to identify patterns.
 You can operate the watch hands-free with voice commands (through Google Assistant), which is always a nice touch.